borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 #### Example

-A decoded JWt access token might look like this:
+A decoded JWT access token might look like this:

 ```json
 # header